 When Glen Forest Elementary School opened, Fairfax County’s public schools were segregated by race, and our school only educated white children from the surrounding community.
-In September 1965, Fairfax County’s public schools desegregated, marking the beginnings of the culturally diverse school community we know today.
+Fairfax County’s schools desegregated slowly, from 1960 to 1966, ushering in the culturally diverse school community we know today.
 Unlike the Glen Forest Elementary School of the 1950s, today we have one of the most culturally diverse student bodies in Fairfax County with a student population representing 55 different countries, and 89 percent of our students come from homes where a language other than English is spoken.

 Our Community Roots